-Follow the SERIES 800 POWER UP INSTRUCTIONS in the front of this manual to get the system up and running.
+Follow the SERIES 800 POWER UP INSTRUCTIONS in the beginning of this manual to get the system up and running.
 The system will be ready for use immediately.

-There will be an active background color and a selected font style, height and color.
-These active attribute selections are factory set system defaults.
+There will be an active background color and a selected font style, height and color for 840 unit.
+All initially active attribute selections are factory set system defaults.
 Defaults are recalled any time a page of information is cleared using the Clear Page button.